Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 **By train:** Eurostar to Paris, TGV (French high-speed train) to Hendaye on the French/Spanish border, then Euskotren for San Sebastian.
 To avoid the long train detour from San Sebastian to Bilbao, consider taking the coach: it's more direct and takes roughly 1hr 30 mins.

-**Travel time:** Eurostar 2hrs 20 mins, TGV 4hrs 40 mins, Euskotren 30 mins for San Sebastian, + 2 hrs for Bilbao (1.5 hrs by coach)

 **By ferry:** P&O ferries go from Portsmouth to Bilbao and from Portsmouth/Plymouth to Santander (in neighbouring Cantabria) two-three times a week.

+**By coach:** Eurolines coaches travel from London Victoria Coach Station to Irun (Spanish border town)

+**Travel time:** Eurostar 2hrs 20 mins, TGV 4hrs 40 mins, Euskotren 30 mins for San Sebastian, + 2 hrs for Bilbao or 1.5 hrs by coach

-It's a 24 hour crossing, so overnight ferry is a good option.
+By P&O it's a 24 hour crossing, so overnight ferry is a good option, and Eurolines also takes 24 hours.

 # Tarragona